New York Times Columnist David Brooks to Deliver Ubben Lecture for Old Gold Weekend, October 4

 Brooks told the publication, "I get a lot of people who say, ‘I’m a liberal and you’re the only one I read.’
 Sometimes, it can be a little condescending ...
 But you take the readers where you can get them."

 The columnist has written, "Our moral and economic system is based on individual responsibility.
 It’s based on the idea that people have to live with the consequences of their decisions.
 This makes them more careful deciders.
 This means that society tends toward justice -- people get what they deserve as much as possible."

 In another column, he opined, "The nation’s economy is not just the sum of its individuals.
 It is an interwoven context that we all share.
 To stabilize that communal landscape, sometimes you have to shower money upon those who have been foolish or self-indulgent.
 The greedy idiots may be greedy idiots, but they are our countrymen.
 And at some level, we’re all in this together.
 If their lives don’t stabilize, then our lives don’t stabilize."

 Established in 1986 through the generous support of 1958 DePauw graduates Timothy H. and Sharon Williams Ubben, the Ubben Lecture Series was designed to "bring the world to Greencastle."

-A video history of the Ubben Lecture Series was created in 2008, and can be accessed here.Back
+A video history of the Ubben Lecture Series was created in 2008, and includes interviews with the Ubbens and clips of a number of lecturers.
+The documentary can be accessed here and is also embedded below.Back